Cavendish experiment: Reformulation of Cavendish's result to G

 which differs by only 1% from the 2014 CODATA value of 6.67408e-11 m^{3} kg^{−1} s^{−2}.

 Today, physicists often use units where the gravitational constant takes a different form.
 The Gaussian gravitational constant used in space dynamics is a defined constant and the Cavendish experiment can be considered as a measurement of this constant.

 In Cavendish's time, physicists used the same units for mass and weight, in effect taking g as a standard acceleration.
 Then, since R_{earth} was known, ρ_{earth} played the role of an inverse gravitational constant.
 The density of the Earth was hence a much sought-after quantity at the time, and there had been earlier attempts to measure it, such as the Schiehallion experiment in 1774.

-For these reasons, physicists generally do credit Cavendish with the first measurement of the gravitational constant.

 Derivation of G and the Earth's mass

 The following is not the method Cavendish used, but describes how modern physicists would calculate the results from his experiment.
 From Hooke's law, the torque on the torsion wire is proportional to the deflection angle $\theta$ of the balance.
 The torque is $\kappa\theta$ where $\kappa$ is the torsion coefficient of the wire.
-However, a torque in opposite direction is also generated by the gravitational pull of the masses.
-It can be written as a product of the attractive forces between the balls and the distance to the suspension wire.
-Since there are two pairs of balls, each experiencing force F at a distance L/2 from the axis of the balance, the torque is LF.
-At equilibrium (when the balance has been stabilized at an angle $\theta$), the total amount of torque must be zero, as these two sources of torque cancel out.
-Thus, we can equate their intensities given by the formulas above, which gives the following:
+However, a torque in the opposite direction is also generated by the gravitational pull of the masses.
+It can be written as a product of the attractive force of a large ball on a small ball and the distance L/2 to the suspension wire.
+Since there are two balls, each experiencing force F at a distance L/2 from the axis of the balance, the torque due to gravitational force is LF.
+At equilibrium (when the balance has been stabilized at an angle $\theta$), the total amount of torque must be zero as these two sources of torque balance out.
+Thus, we can equate their magnitudes given by the formulas above, which gives the following:

-For F, Newton's law of universal gravitation is used to express the attractive force between the large and small balls:
+For F, Newton's law of universal gravitation is used to express the attractive force between a large and small ball: